 Here are a few things to consider if you’re looking to write a story with a strong voice.

 I’ve always found it easier to inject voice into first person.
-The Wolf Road is first person, so is my second novel.
+The Wolf Road is in first person, so is my second novel.
 I love writing this way.
-I can get deep into my character’s head and explore their feeling and reactions in every situation.
+I can get deep into my character’s heads and explore their feeling and reactions in every situation.
 It can be frustrating not to have a second voice or something happen with another, far away, character that increases the tension or adds a new perspective but I’m happy to forgo that convenience to get close to my main character, plus it makes for a more challenging overall writing task, and who doesn’t love a challenge?
 I couldn’t have written The Wolf Road any other way.
-The story is all about Elka’s past, her memories and her dawning realisations.
+The story is all about Elka’s past, her memories, and her dawning realisations.
 I couldn’t have done half of what I did in this book without writing in first person.
-A first person story has to be told in your character’s voice.
-A third person story is, usually, told in the author’s voice.
+A first-person story has to be told in your character’s voice.
+A third-person story is, usually, told in the author’s voice.
 That author voice can take on all kinds of new and shiny characteristics but I’ve always found with third person, the author is telling the story whereas with first person, the character is and that’s what I love about it.
 I want my characters to reach through the page and pull you in instead of me, the author, trying to push you.

 Dialect & Accent